DHTMLX/gantt-docs/data/desktop/handling_events.md

 Cancelable Events
 -----------------------

-All events with the preceding subword 'onbefore' can be cancelled.<br>
+All events with the preceding subword 'onbefore' can be cancelled.

 To cancel some event, return **false** from the appropriate event handler.

 {{snippet